PRESS DIGEST- Financial Times - June 21

-June 21 The following are the top stories in the Financial Times.
+June 21 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines